Extending valuations to the field of rational functions using pseudo-monotone sequences: Geometrical interpretation

 and the claim is proved.
 In the same way, we can find a pseudo-divergent sequence $F=\{t_\nu\}_{\nu\in\Lambda}\subset K$ such that $\inslim_F=\beta+cM$; as in the proof of Proposition \ref{prop:subext-VF}, setting $\{\delta'_\nu\}_{\nu\in\Lambda}$ to be the gauge of $F$, we have (for large $\nu$)

 where $\lambda'=\degdom_F(\phi)$.
 Hence, $v(\phi(t_\nu))\to \lambda_\phi\delta+\gamma=w(\phi)$, as claimed.

-Suppose now that $G$ is strictly pseudo-monotone.
-Since $w$ and $v$ have the same rank by hypothesis, by Theorems \ref{teor:rank-ac-pcv} and \ref{teor:rank-ac-pdv} $\Br(G)$ is equal neither to $cV$ nor to $cM$, for all $c\in K$.
-In particular, $\Br(G)$ is both strictly divisorial and nonprincipal; by Lemma \ref{lemma:carattbreadth} we can find a pseudo-convergent sequence $E$ and a pseudo-divergent sequence $F$ in $K$ such that $\inslim_E=\inslim_F=\inslim_G=\beta+\Br(G)$ (where $\beta$ is any pseudo-limit of $G$; note that one between $E$ and $F$ could be taken equal to $G$).
+Suppose now that $G$ is strictly pseudo-monotone, and let $\beta\in\inslim_G$.
+If $\Br(G)$ is equal to $cV$ or to $cM$ for some $c\in K$, then we can find a pseudo-stationary sequence $G'$ with breadth ideal $cV$ and having $\beta$ as a pseudo-limit; by the discussion at the beginning of the section and by Proposition \ref{prop:subext-VF}, $V_{G'}$ would properly contain $V_G$, against the fact that $V_G$ has rank one.
+Therefore, $\Br(G)$ is both strictly divisorial and nonprincipal; by Lemma \ref{lemma:carattbreadth} we can find a pseudo-convergent sequence $E$ and a pseudo-divergent sequence $F$ in $K$ such that $\inslim_E=\inslim_F=\inslim_G=\beta+\Br(G)$ (note that one between $E$ and $F$ could be taken equal to $G$).
 In particular, $\Br(E)=\Br(F)=\Br(G)$ and so $\delta_E=\delta_F=\delta$.

 Since $W=V_E$ has rank 1, by \cite[Theorem 4.9(c)]{PS} the valuation relative to $V_E$ is exactly the one mapping $\phi\in K(X)$ to

 where $\lambda=\degdom_E(\phi)=\degdom_F(\phi)$ and $\gamma=v\left(\frac{\phi}{\phi_S}(\beta)\right)$.
 Since $\delta$ is also the limit of $\delta'_\nu$, the claim is proved. \end{proof}